 Is Key decision?: Yes

 Is subject to call in?: Yes

-The Head of Customer Services submitted a report (previously circulated, now appended) which requested approval of the Delivery Partnership Agreement with the Department of Work & Pensions for the provision of services required as a consequence of the roll out of Universal Credit.
+The Revenues & Benefits Programme Manager presented the report which detailed the proposed Delivery Partnership Agreement with the Department of Work and Pensions for the provision of services required for 2016 and in subsequent years as a consequence of the roll out of Universal Credit.

 Report author: Paul Wilding

 Date of decision: 17/03/2016

 Decided at meeting: 17/03/2016 - City Executive Board (became Cabinet on 13 May 2019)